 Clearly this is a huge loss to the veteran community, the activist community, the whole nation and to San Diego, and we are all saddened.
 Our condolences to Stephen’s family and friends from those of us here at Elia Law.

 If you have been injured in a cycling accident due to the negligence of someone else – or you are surviving family – you are entitled to compensation.
 Please consult with a personal injury attorney who specializes in bicycle accidents before speaking to your insurance company.
 If you are in the San Diego area, please call us immediately.
 We are well versed in traffic laws as they relate to cycling and can get you the compensation you deserve.
 There is no fee until we will.
-For help, submit our free case review form below.
+For help, submit our free case review on this page.

 - Breakthrough Spinal Cord Injury Research at UC San Diego - August 26, 2021